Internship, Mentoring & Leadership Programs

 Media & Film

-Pamplin Media Group, through a partnership with Metro, is offering three part-time, paid ($13.hour) summer internships to high school journalists in the Portland metro region.
+Pamplin Media Group through a partnership with Oregon Cares is offering part-time, paid summer internships to high school journalists in the Portland metro region.
 The interns will receive mentorship and training from professional journalists and Portland Tribune/Pamplin Media Group staff.
 The program aims to elevate and amplify the voices of students from historically underrepresented communities.
 Students of color, low-income students and members of other underrepresented groups are eligible to apply.
-Application packets must be received by May 15, 2019.
-Find out more here.
+Application.
+Past recruitment: March/April

 NW Filmmakers’ Festival Intern/Volunteer